HERE UNTIL HIV ISN'T: OUR APPROACH TO HIV CURE

 Because of the unique nature of HIV, discovering a cure comes with some specific challenges.
 The most significant of these challenges is the virus ability to hide itself and lay dormant in pockets of healthy immune system cells (CD4+ T cells) that are unrecognized by the immune system.
 Even if an individual has successfully suppressed their HIV through ARV treatment, the hidden HIV, called the “latent reservoir,” can re-emerge if ARV treatment is stopped.2

-Richard Dunham, Director of HIV Cure at ViiV Healthcare, discusses the challenge of curing HIV
+Richard Dunham, Head of HIV Remission and Cure Research Strategy at ViiV Healthcare, discusses the challenge of curing HIV

 Because of this underlying barrier, examples of HIV cure have been few and far between throughout the entire history of the HIV epidemic.
 In fact, there have been only two instances of confirmed HIV cure, in which two patients (known as the Berlin and London patients), have successfully stopped daily ARV treatment and not experienced a rebound in their HIV.